Lleida CF: History

-In mid-May 2011, historic club UE Lleida was liquidated due to a €27.2 million debt.
+In mid-May 2011, historic club Unió Esportiva Lleida was liquidated due to a €27.2 million debt.
 Its berth was auctioned and acquired by an entrepreneur from Lleida, Sisco Pujol, who created the new Lleida Esportiu, which started competing in Segunda División B; the club was also scheduled to take part in the 2011–12 Copa del Rey, in place of Unió Esportiva.
+Emili Vicente, the last manager of the previous club, was the first manager of the new one.

-Esportiu played its first friendly game on 6 August 2011, with CF Pobla de Mafumet (2–0).
-On the 21st, the team played its first official match, losing 1–3 against CF Reus Deportiu.

-In 2013, just in their second season, Lleida Esportiu played for the first time the promotion playoffs to Segunda División.
-In 2016, their third try in four years, the team lost promotion in the last round against Sevilla Atlético, after a penalty shootout.
+Esportiu played its first friendly game on 6 August 2011, with Poblade Mafumet (2–0); fifteen days later the team played its first official match, losing 1–3 at home to Reus.
+The cup campaign ended in the first round with a loss by the same score at Andorra.
+In 2013, just in their second season, Lleida played for the first time the promotion playoffs to Segunda División, as they did a year later, losing respectively to Real Jaén and Leganés; Toni Seligrat led the team in both seasons.
+In 2016, their third try in four years, the team lost in the playoff final to Sevilla Atlético, after a penalty shootout.

-One year later, Lleida Esportiu reached for the first time the round of 16 of the Copa del Rey, after eliminating top-level side Real Sociedad, by overcoming a disadvantage of three goals in the aggregate score, in the previous round.
-In their first appearance in the round of 16, the club was eliminated by Atlético Madrid.
+In the 2017–18 Copa del Rey, Lleida reached for the first time the round of 16 after eliminating top-level side Real Sociedad, by overcoming a disadvantage of three goals in the aggregate score in the previous round.
+In their first appearance in the round of 16, the club was eliminated by Atlético Madrid 7–0 on aggregate.

-The club finished 2018–19 season in the 6th place in the Group 3 of Segunda División B.
+After a league restructuring, Lleida ended up in the new fourth-tier Segunda Federación for the 2021–22 season.
+In a first playoff for six years, the club lost to the seeded Sestao River Club after a goalless draw on 21 May.

+In April 2024, Lleida Esportiu announced a name change to Lleida Club de Futbol to avoid legal issues.

+In July 2025, Lleida CF was administratively relegated to the Tercera Federación (fifth-tier) due to various non-payment issues.